Maddog241/rua/doc.md

 `#` can be applied on *string* and *table*.

-for string, it will get its number of bytes.
+For string, it will get its number of bytes.

-for table, it will get its number of elements.
+For table, it will get its number of (key, value) pairs.

 ### precedence